wsjr/uda-server/README.md

 > - Postgre adapter for Python (psycopg2)
 > - Flask

-List of any third-party resources
+List of any third-party resources used in completing this project:

 > - [How To Deploy a Flask Application on an Ubuntu VPS](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps)
 > - [Create postgres user and db](https://www.digitalocean.com/community/tutorials/how-to-create-remove-manage-tables-in-postgresql-on-a-cloud-server)